 ‘Fragile state’: Fears for Marrakesh’s ancient structures after earthquake

+Fears for Marrakesh’s ancient structures after Morocco’s earthquake

 Images of toppled structures and debris emerge after the deadly earthquake tore through the UNESCO World Heritage site.